Siemens Healthineers elevates healthcare innovation at Arab Health 2024

-The medical technology company takes visitors on a voyage of discovery across the healthcare industry, shedding light on access to healthcare and patient pathways; Attendees witness the Middle East unveiling of their brand-new Dual Source Computed Tomography system SOMATOM Pro.Pulse.
+- The medical technology company takes visitors on a voyage of discovery across the healthcare industry, shedding light on access to healthcare and patient pathways

 Visitors will be able to experience Siemens Healthineers comprehensive portfolio of equipment and solutions on their extensive 320+ sqm booth at S1.D10 in Sheikh Saeed Hall 1, including cancer care solutions with Varian, a Siemens Healthineers Company.
 Attendees can expect to explore new releases in the Middle East of ground breaking innovations in Computed Tomography, Magnetic Resonance, Mammography, Ultrasound and Laboratory Solutions.